trinerye/visual_analytics_2024/assignment_4/readme.md

 ## About

-This project uses transfer learning with the pre-trained ``VGG16`` model to classify images from the ``Tobacco3482`` dataset, comprising scanned black-and-white images across ten classes.
-Additionally, the ``ImageDataGenerator`` from ``tensorflow`` augments the data due to the small size of some classes in the Tobacco3482 dataset.

-However, before classification, the dataset is split into a train-and-test set using ``scikit-learn``, and the model is modified by removing its existing classification layers and adding custom layers using tensorflow, compiling the layers, and adding labels for the different categories.
+This project uses the ``MTCNN`` from ``facenet_pytorch`` to detect faces in old Swiss newspapers, specifically the *Journal de Genève* (JDG, 1826-1994), the *Gazette de Lausanne* (GDL, 1804-1991), and *the Impartial* (IMP, 1881-2017).
+The objective is to [look for changing patterns in print media](https://github.com/CDS-AU-DK/cds-visual/tree/main/assignments/assignment4), as these likely change over time due to technological advancements.

 The ``src`` directory contains two scripts:

--  **face_detection.py:**

-- **plotting_tools.py:**
+-  **face_detection.py:** Uses the MTCNN to detect faces in images, returning the bounding boxes surrounding them and calculating both the frequency of boxes and the percentage of pages with faces per decade.

+- **plotting_tools.py:** Plots the results as a barplot, showing the percentage of pages with faces per decade.

 ### Data

 Download the historical Swiss newspapers used for this project [here](https://zenodo.org/records/3706863).
-You also need to download the images.zip file, which contains the three image datasets: the Journal de Genève (JDG, 1826-1994), the Gazette de Lausanne (GDL, 1804-1991), and the Impartial (IMP, 1881-2017).
-Once downloaded, copy the GDL, IMP, and JDG folders and place them in the ``in`` directory.
+You need to download the images.zip file, rename the ``images`` folder to ``newspapers`` and save it in the ``in`` directory.

 ### Model